Updated: November 15, 2017

 • The M Resort – Best Desert Oasis

-• Mandalay Bay & Delano – Best Bang-for-your-Buck Hotel
+• Mandalay Bay & Delano – Best Hotel with a Beach

 • Caesars Palace – Best Iconic Hotel